imwrdo/PR/README.md

 5. Inter-process communication in Windows
   - Folder: Lab5
   - Status: Completed and Published
-  - Description: The given folder contains two independent window programs:for tracking basic messages (Windows message loop);for communication via the Windows clipboard in its own format.
+  - Description: The given folder contains two independent window programs: for tracking basic messages (Windows message loop) and for communication via the Windows clipboard in its own format.
 6. Windows sockets interface
   - Folder: Lab6
   - Status: Completed and Published